WSU Logo

 Currently four major projects are being conducted:

 • Development and application of function-valued trait methods to the evolution of complex traits.
-The primary application of these methods are to data on the evolution of morphological and behavioral ontogenies in mice selected for high voluntary exercise activity.

-• Evolution of growth and swimming performance ontogenies in natural populations of amphibians using a function-valued approach.
+• Evolution of growth, body shape and swimming performance curves in domesticated populations of rainbow trout.

 top of page